edoardottt/MSc-CyberSecurity-Sapienza/Security-Governance/theory.md

 **Note**: The arrows in the direct control loop are not decreasing and increaing the size casually.
 The information from the Operational layer are stripped in a more concise format.
 In the direct part is actually the opposite.
 So basically one main difference is the **granularity** of the informations.

 Talking about the base of the model...
-What is a **Best Practice**?
+What is a Best Practice?
-Best Practices (or Standards or Guidelines) are a set of documents reporting experiences and solutions experienced by experts in ISM
+**Best Practices** (or Standards or Guidelines) are *a set of documents reporting experiences and solutions** experienced by experts in ISM
 - Can be seen as the consensus of experts in the field of Information Security
 - Provide an internationally accepted framework that can be used as building block for ISG.
 Many of them exists, focused on related but different aspects (ISO 27000 family, COBIT, NIST SP 800-\*, CSC, NIST CSF).

 **ISO 27002**
 It is an International Standard designed to be used by organizations that intend to:
-- select controls within the process of implementing an Information Security Management System based on ISO/IEC 27001;
+- select controls within the process of implementing an Information Security Management System based on ISO/IEC 27001
 - implement commonly accepted information security controls
 - develop their own information security management guidelines